 Once you're logged in, you want to compile your program with the MPI library.
 The FSU HPC system includes several choices for the compiler, and several "flavors" of MPI.
 For our work, we want to choose the GNU compilers, and OpenMPI.
-To do this, we must issue the command source /usr/local/profile.d/openmpi-gnu.sh
+To do this, we must issue the command module load gnu-openmpi